brookebenator/Enterprise-Asset-Insights-Power-BI/README.md

 **● Data Point: Where are our assets physically located?**
 **Insight**: Determining asset location aids in hiring extra personnel and finding trends within location.
 Since most assets are clustered around the Atlanta area, it is important to make sure there are enough asset managers and employees.

+2. **Risk Review**:

+**● Data Point: What is the risk distribution of our assets compared to their dollar amount**
+**Insight**: Using a box plot can quickly show the distribution of assets and their risk.
+Noting the maximum, minumum, and average asset values by risk level can aid in strategic decision making.

+**● Data Point: How can risk be mitigated by asset type?**
+**Insight**: High risk assets such as medical equipment and surveillance equipment each have over 1,000 assets that are overdue on calibration.
+To save costs and reduce risk, it is important this number must decrease to benefit the company.
+It was also determined there was a massive spike of uncalibrated IT equipment, which is worth diving deeper into how this problem arose and how it can be fixed.

+**● Data Point: What percent of our assets are overdue on calibration?
+Is there a certain trend when comparing by risk level?**
+**Insight**: Used for an operational visual on the dashboard, the gauges give a quick glance into the health of the enterprise assets.
+As risk level increases, so does the % of assets that are overdue on calibration.
+Noting this trend can be used for making effective business decisions such as increasing calibration technicians, automating overdue notifications, and prrocess improvement.

-2. **Asset Details**:
+3. **Asset Details**:

 **● Data Point: Is the selected asset overdue on calibration?**
 **Insight**: Monitoring if an asset is overdue on calibration, in conjunction with its average risk score can help reduce risk and adverse effects such as damages or losses.

 **● Data Point: How can we be proactive when it comes to purchasing parts?**
-**Insight**: This visual is great for a quick glance of the parts cost history.
-For example, if a parts price has only increased over the past few years, it might be worth checking out if this part can be replaced by a cheaper alternative.
+**Insight**: The cost history visual is great for a quick glance of previous purchasing amounts.
+For example, if the price of a part has only decreased over time, it is worth noting manufacturers that provide low-cost assets in order to build relationships for future business decisions.

 **Feature - Filter Pane**: The filter pane implemented on this dashboard allows the end user to be able to drill further into the information.
 Being able to filter by Department, Condition, Program, and Manufacturer provides insights into how the assets differ within the enterprise.
 This filter pane is fully functional, and includes a counter that displays how many filters are applied to the current page.
 The Clear button also removes all filters, and the X button hides the filter pane.

-3. **Risk Review**:

-**● Data Point: What is the risk distribution of our assets including the total asset count and value?**
-**Insight**: Most of the enterprise assets are low risk, although a high amount are considered a medium risk, and most monetary value is tied up in medium risk assets.
-This gives an overview of effective management of medium and high risk assets.

-**● Data Point: How can risk be mitigated by asset type?**
-**Insight**: High risk assets such as medical equipment and surveillance equipment each have over 1,000 assets that are overdue on calibration.
-To save costs and reduce risk, it is important this number must decrease to benefit the company.
-It was also determined there was a massive spike of uncalibrated IT equipment, which is worth diving deeper into how this problem arose and how it can be fixed.

-**● Data Point: Which of our high risk assets are overdue on calibration?**
-**Insight**: Using a table visual in PowerBI provides a quick glance at information and provides the ability to sort information.
-For example, an end user can filter by which asset has the oldest calibration due date.
-By displaying this information, the enterprise has collected together in one spot all of the assets that pose not only a high risk to the company, but provides insights on which assets to fix ASAP which will further prevent costly expenses.